RV-Dominik/rv_developer_portal_protoype/server/SUPABASE_SETUP.md

     );

 -- User-Organizations policies
+DROP POLICY IF EXISTS "Users can view their user_organizations" ON user_organizations;
-CREATE POLICY IF NOT EXISTS "Users can view their user_organizations" ON user_organizations
+CREATE POLICY "Users can view their user_organizations" ON user_organizations
     FOR SELECT USING (user_id = auth.uid()::text);

+DROP POLICY IF EXISTS "Users can insert their user_organizations" ON user_organizations;
-CREATE POLICY IF NOT EXISTS "Users can insert their user_organizations" ON user_organizations
+CREATE POLICY "Users can insert their user_organizations" ON user_organizations
     FOR INSERT WITH CHECK (user_id = auth.uid()::text);

+DROP POLICY IF EXISTS "Users can update their user_organizations" ON user_organizations;
-CREATE POLICY IF NOT EXISTS "Users can update their user_organizations" ON user_organizations
+CREATE POLICY "Users can update their user_organizations" ON user_organizations
     FOR UPDATE USING (user_id = auth.uid()::text);

+DROP POLICY IF EXISTS "Users can delete their user_organizations" ON user_organizations;
-CREATE POLICY IF NOT EXISTS "Users can delete their user_organizations" ON user_organizations
+CREATE POLICY "Users can delete their user_organizations" ON user_organizations
     FOR DELETE USING (user_id = auth.uid()::text);
 ```